 Results of assessment reductions are reflected on second installment tax bills which you should receive in early July and which is due on August 1.

 You can file an appeal with the assessor on-line by going to http://www.cookcountyassessor.com or you can mail your complaint to the Assessor at 118 N. Clark, Chicago, Illinois 60602.
 Board of Review complaint forms can be downloaded from their web site at http://www.cookcountyboardofreview.com or they can be picked up and dropped off at any of the Board’s five suburban satellite offices located at the suburban county court houses.
 As of September 2011 you may also file your complaint on-line from the Board’s web site home page.
-However, all evidence must be mailed to the Board of Review at 118 N. Clark, 6th floor Chicago, Illinois 60602 or dropped at the satellite offices.
+Evidence to the Board of Review if you file on-line creates an account.
+Evidence can also be mailed to the Board of Review at 118 N. Clark, 6th floor Chicago, Illinois 60602 or dropped at the satellite offices.

 All property owners who file for an assessment review at the Board of Review have the right to an oral hearing before a Deputy Commissioner/Analyst (Judge) who will listen to your case and then review your written evidence.
 Most residential property owners who file a complaint do not ask for a hearing and simply submit written evidence.
 However, if you want a hearing then you must check off the box provided on the complaint form.
 You will then receive a letter in the mail informing you of the date and time of your hearing.
-If you choose to attend a hearing, you may bring your evidence with you.
-If you are unable to attend your scheduled hearing, be sure to deliver or mail your evidence to the Board by the date of the hearing.
+If you choose to attend a hearing, you may bring your evidence with you but we strongly suggest you submit online or mail it in before the hearing.
+If you are unable to attend your scheduled hearing, be sure to deliver, mail or upload your evidence to the Board by the date of the hearing.
 The Analysts at the Board may also at their discretion use information available to them about comparable properties and recent sales to help in determining whether or not your property is over assessed.

 Assessments can be appealed at the Cook County Assessor’s office, the Cook County Board of Review, the Illinois Property Tax Appeal Board (PTAB) and Cook County Circuit Court.
 Appeals to the Assessor and the Board of Review may only be filed at specific times during the year depending on which township your property is located.
 You can find out whether your township is open for appeal by going to the web sites for each of those agencies.
 Appeals to the PTAB can only be made if you have previously filed an appeal at the Board of Review for the tax year in question and must be made within thirty days of the date on the letter you receive from the Board informing you of their decision.
 If you choose to file a case at the circuit court, you automatically forego the opportunity to appeal at PTAB and vice-versa.